DIVER: Reinforced Diffusion Breaks Imitation Bottlenecks in End-to-End Autonomous Driving: Introduction

-Some autonomous driving methods \cite{choi2024dice,chen2025int2planner} leverage diffusion models to generate diverse trajectories.
-Diffusion models \cite{ddpm}, as a powerful generative learning framework, have demonstrated strong capabilities in modeling multi-mode behavior distributions for robotic policy learning \cite{Diffusion_policy}.
+To enhance diversity, several E2E works \cite{liao2024diffusiondrive,guo2025vdt,BridgeDrive,EnDfuser} have recently introduced diffusion models to generate diverse trajectories.
+Diffusion models \cite{ddpm}, as a powerful generative learning framework, have demonstrated strong capabilities in modeling multi-mode behavior distributions for robotic policy learning.
 Introducing diffusion models into E2E-AD trajectory planning has emerged as a promising research direction.
-For instance, DiffusionDrive \cite{liao2024diffusiondrive} combines truncated diffusion strategies with efficient cascaded diffusion decoders to mitigate the loss of trajectory diversity during IL training.
-However, since its optimization process still adheres to the IL framework based on a single expert trajectory, the generated multi-mode trajectories ultimately tend to converge toward a single GT.
-This limitation prevents the model from fully overcoming the inherent constraints of imitation learning.
+For instance, DiffusionDrive \cite{liao2024diffusiondrive} integrates truncated diffusion strategies with efficient cascaded diffusion decoders.
+VDT-Auto \cite{guo2025vdt} geometrically and contextually parses the environment to condition the diffusion process, while EnDfuser \cite{EnDfuser} generates a distribution of candidate trajectories from a single perception frame through ensemble diffusion.
+BridgeDrive \cite{BridgeDrive} further introduces a principled diffusion framework that translates coarse anchors into fine-grained trajectory plans.
+However, as their optimization processes still adhere to imitation learning (IL) frameworks based on single expert trajectories, the generated multi-mode trajectories ultimately tend to converge toward a single ground truth.
+This limitation prevents these models from fully overcoming the inherent constraints of imitation learning.

-Although diffusion models \cite{yang2023diffusion} demonstrate strong capabilities in multi-mode trajectories generation, their training still primarily relies on maximum likelihood estimation.
-While conditional constraints can provide some guidance, the lack of explicit supervision for safety often leads to physically infeasible trajectories in real-world scenarios.
-Recent works such as DeepSeek-R1 \cite{guo2025deepseek} have leveraged reinforcement learning (RL) to enhance reasoning capabilities, while AlphaDrive \cite{jiang2025alphadrive} and RAD \cite{gao2025rad} have validated the effectiveness of RL in E2E-AD.
-Unlike conventional supervised learning, RL directly evaluates and optimizes generation results based on designed reward functions without requiring explicit labels.
-Motivated by this, we propose to integrate reinforcement learning with diffusion models by designing diversity and safety rewards as external optimization signals.
-This approach effectively overcomes the limitations of traditional supervision (e.g., L2 loss) and guides the diffusion model to generate safe, physically plausible, and diverse future trajectories.